intuit/model-simulator/README.md

 Create a new GitHub Release with the same tag version.

 GitHub Action [docker-build-push.yml](.github/workflows/docker-build-push.yml)
-will then build the Docker image and push it to specified registries.
+will then build the Docker image and push it to the GitHub Packages Docker repository.
+TODO: In the future, will also deploy to Docker Hub.

 # Contributing